- David Mueller

 Understanding the Cost of Dental Implants

-During your initial consultation, we’ll discuss your treatment timeline and answer any questions that you’ll have about the process.
+Admittedly, this option is more expensive at first, but dental implants are actually the more cost-effective solution in the long run.
+Our team will gladly answer any questions you may have regarding cost.
 At Legacy Dental SA, we also do everything we can to maximize your dental insurance benefits and even offer additional financing through CareCredit!

 Maintaining & Caring For Your Dental Implants

 Make Oral Hygiene a Priority